r1mikey/research-unix-v7/README.md

 * [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/) - An outstanding resource, giving a good introduction to key operating system concepts.
 * [A Commentary on the Sixth Edition UNIX Operating System](http://warsus.github.io/lions-/) - The famous "Lions book".
 While this describes the previous version of Research UNIX, working through this book will give you an understanding of how Research UNIX v7 works.
+* [The Design of the UNIX Operating System](https://www.amazon.co.uk/Design-UNIX-Operating-System-Prentice-Hall/dp/0132017997) - this book describes System 3 UNIX, which is quite a lot newer than Research UNIX v7, but much of the material is directly relevant.
 * [The Design and Implementation of the 4.4BSD Operating System](https://download.freebsd.org/ftp/doc/en/books/design-44bsd/book.pdf) - while this book describes a much later UNIX derivative, much of the information presented here applies directly to Research UNIX v7.

 ## Preparing an SD Card and Image